justcoded/web-starter-kit/README.md

 Be sure to look over the [installation docs](docs/install.md) to verify your environment is prepared to run Web Starter Kit.
 Once you have verified that your system can run WSK, check out the [commands](docs/commands.md) available to get started.

-## Browser Support

-At present, we officially aim to support the last two versions of the following browsers:

-* Chrome
-* Edge
-* Firefox
-* Safari
-* Internet Explorer 11+

-This is not to say that Web Starter Kit cannot be used in browsers older than those reflected, but merely that our focus will be on ensuring our layouts work great in the above.

 ## Troubleshooting